syncfusion-content/blazor-docs/blazor/rich-text-editor/tools/dialogSettings.md

 ---
 layout: post
-title: DialogSettings in Blazor RichTextEditor Component | Syncfusion
+title: Customization of Blazor Rich Text Editor Dialog | Syncfusion
 description: Checkout and learn here all about DialogSettings in Syncfusion Blazor RichTextEditor component and more.
 platform: Blazor
 control: RichTextEditor
 documentation: ug
 ---

-# DialogSettings in Blazor RichTextEditor Component
+# Customization of Blazor Rich Text Editor Dialog

 The integration of the [<RichTextEditorDialogSettings>]() child component allows for improved customization of the RichTextEditor in the Blazor component.
 With this, users can now directly control the RichTextEditor's dialogs.